dhangerkapil/reasoning-llms-usecases/docs/index.md

    - Python programming
    - Jupyter notebooks
    - Machine learning concepts

-## Getting Started

-1. Clone this repository
-2. Set up your environment variables in `.env`
-3. Start with the `00-setup-aoai.ipynb` notebook
-4. Follow the sequential notebooks to build your understanding

 The notebooks are self-contained with detailed explanations and examples to help you understand each concept thoroughly.